Loading…

 This article is published for informational and entertainment purposes.
 It does not constitute professional financial, legal, or technical advice.
 Game performance, online services, patch schedules, and store listings change.
 Verify critical details (pricing, system requirements, regional availability) with publishers and storefronts before you buy.
 Affiliate links, where present, help support our editorial work and are labelled in our affiliate disclosure.

 Sakazuki / Akainu is the marquee Admiral, the removal-and-pressure piece that headlines the deck.
-He is projected to be the most-played Admiral and is the set's top chase in Manga Rare form.
+On play, he cuts an opponent Character's power by 6000 until the end of their next turn, and he is the set's top chase in Manga Rare form.

 Together they form the "Three Admirals stand united" payoff: a Marine board of high-impact Characters that Sengoku ramps toward faster than a normal high-cost deck could.